Cauliflower & Potato Bhaji - Alu Gobhi (Dry Curry)

 Note from Mamta: My mother cooked most vegetables, specially the 'dry' bhajies, without any onions and garlic.
 This is because garlic is still not widely eaten by vegetarians in many Indian families, partly because it is considered a 'Tamsic' food and partly because it drowns the flavour of the actual vegetables.
+This dish tastes very nice with addition of 1-2 potatoes or a small cup of peas or both.
 If you like the flavour of garlic and onions, feel free to add them.
 Serves 4-6

 Approximately 500 grams of vegetables in total, as follows:

-1 large or a couple of medium potato, peeled and cut into bite size pieces or wedges
+1 large or a couple of medium potatoes, peeled and cut into bite size pieces or wedges (optional)

 1/2 teaspoon cumin seeds (or Panch Pooran or black mustard seeds)